Why the CJ Rice case is all too common — and his exoneration an anomaly | KRDO

 Congress and the Supreme Court have also raised the burden for habeas petitions over the past three decades.

-“When all was said and done, EDPA more than anything was a habeas corpus reform bill that severely increased the restrictions on writ of habeas corpus,” Robins said.
+“When all was said and done, AEDPA more than anything was a habeas corpus reform bill that severely increased the restrictions on writ of habeas corpus,” Robbins said.

 In 2022, the Supreme Court decision Shinn v.
 Ramirez added new restrictions on habeas petitions related to ineffective counsel, ruling that federal habeas petitions could not conduct evidentiary hearings beyond the state-court record based on ineffective assistance of state post-conviction counsel.